 Transport Networks and Internal Trade Costs: Quantifying the Gains from Repealing the Jones Act (with Scott N. Swisher IV)

 The Merchant Marine Act of 1920, also known as the Jones Act, currently restricts the transport of cargo between US ports to vessels that are built in the US, and that are owned and crewed by US citizens.
 We estimate the intranational transport cost savings for US firms if foreign shipping firms are allowed to service US waterways and maritime transport markets.
-We construct a comprehensive transportation network of multimodel trade within the US including highways, railroads, and shipping between ports in order to measure US internal transport costs in detail.
+We construct a comprehensive transportation network of multimodal trade within the US including highways, railroads, and shipping between ports in order to measure US internal transport costs in detail.
 Repeal of the Jones Act results in an annual cost savings of $US 1.91 billion for US firms since both foreign ships and crew are substantially less expensive relative to their current domestic counterparts.
 We plan to estimate the welfare gains from these cost savings.

 New Export Opportunities and Firm Performance in the Presence of a Large State Sector (with Brian McCaig and Nina Pavcnik)